Best Gaming Controller Under 3000 India 2026: PC and Mobile

 Q: Can I use a mobile controller on PC?

-The GameSir X2 Pro Type-C is mobile-only because it uses a clamp.
-But the Nova Lite and T4 Kaleid work on both PC and mobile over Bluetooth or wired.
+The EvoFox Go is a phone-first Bluetooth pad.
+But the Nova Lite and EvoFox Elite X2 Pro work on both PC and mobile over Bluetooth or wired.
 If you want one pad for both, go Nova Lite.

 Q: Will BGMI officially support a controller in 2026?